donaldduckcheshta/Graylog-SpringBoot/README.md

 Rotation criteria includes number of documents , index size and index time.
 Graylog uses retention strategy to cleanup old indices which includes deleting index.(Here we give a count i.e maximum number of indices to keep before deleting

+Graylog is writing messages sequentially into ES .
+It keep information about time range each index covers .
+It selects list of indices to query when having a time range provided.
+If no time range is provided it will search into all the indices .

 REQUISITES FOR SETUP

 Please find DOC enclosed for setting up graylog machine and spring boot application with necessary configuration to communicate with graylog server.